Ready for discharge?

-A hospital admission goes like this within the implicit health service model, which is based on a biomedical model of health.
+A hospital admission happens within the implicit health service model, which is based on a biomedical model of health.
 Hospitals admit patients for the diagnosis and treatment of a disease.
 Modern hospitals run like a production line.
-Once medical actions are complete, the patient should leave the hospital because the human and other resources are no longer necessary for the patient.
+Once medical actions are complete, the patient should leave the hospital because the human and other resources are no longer necessary.

-A patient is a person.
+This approach fails to consider a patient as a person.
 There is more to a patient than their disease.
 The person may be left unconscious through secondary damage to the brain or irreversible damage to the brain.
-They may have other conditions needing diagnosis and treatment that do not require a stay in hospital but do need attention.
-They may need ongoing disease monitoring or care to remain safe; they may need a house to return to or a care package to look after them.
+They may have other conditions needing diagnosis and treatment that do not require a hospital stay but need attention.
+They may need ongoing disease monitoring or care to remain safe, a house to return to, or a care package to look after them.
 Currently, most hospitals do not manage the myriad of other problems.
-Hospitals consider that other services are responsible for any residual medical, social and care needs a patient has. (see here)
+Hospitals consider different services responsible for any residual medical, social, and care needs a patient has. (see here)

 Therefore, instead of taking responsibility for the whole patient, hospitals state that the patient is “ready for discharge”.
 They mean, “This patient no longer needs our expensive human and capital resource because we have done what is needed to diagnose and control their disease.
 He should leave.“